 As far as EDC I don't have a tactical light on my firearm.
 For me, it boils down to a balance of the pros vs the cons.
 Here are some factors I consider (in no particular order):

 - Tac lights are not small – Carrying a firearm concealed can be difficult in its own right, adding a tactical light makes the task even harder.

-- Tac lights are not typically helpful to a civilian concealed carrier – Because the concealed carrier is most likely to draw their firearm as a last resort in a very proximate attack, having a light on your gun is not beneficial because the threat has already been identified.
+- Tac lights are not typically helpful to a civilian concealed carrier – Because the concealed carrier is most likely to draw their firearm as a last resort in a very proximate attack, having a light on your gun is not usually necessary because the threat has already been identified.
 This is different from a law enforcement officer who may draw their firearm during a high-risk pedestrian stop in a dark alley where lighting the subject is critical.

-- Tac lights require training – Tac lights can be used to disorient the threat, but can also degrade night vision and change how you see your sights.
-This can change your point of aim.
+- Tac lights require training – Tac lights can be used to disorient and illuminate a threat, but can also degrade your night vision.
+Lights can change how you see your sights, affecting point of aim.
 So using them requires actual low light shooting practice.
 Additionally, just operating the tac light is another step that must be practiced in order to be able to do it flawlessly under stress and not affect your grip.

 - Tac lights are not a substitute for a flashlight – If you have a tac light on your firearm you can only use it when you would be legally justified to draw your firearm, not simply to light a dark area.

-- Tac lights can make it difficult to find a holster – Some companies don't make their holsters to fit firearms with lights on them, making it difficult to find an economical holster.
+- Tac lights can make it difficult to find a holster – Some companies don't make their holsters to fit firearms with lights on them, making it difficult to find a holster.

 It Is Your Choice:

 Ultimately it is your decision to make if you place a tactical light on your firearm.
 Just make that decision based on your analysis of the pros and cons rather than just wanting to deck out your firearm and make it look cool.
 For the most part, you may find carrying a handheld light gives you more versatility and is a better solution for you than a weapon mounted light.
 Good luck and always stay safe!